frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 end
 ~~~

-- Now all of our tests pass!
+Now all of our tests pass!
+Time to commit our changes.
-- Time for a save point.

 ~~~
 git add .
 git commit -m "create account model and associated tests"
 ~~~

+### Adding Specs, Controller, and Routes {section-4}

-- let's setup our controller specs now.
-- for the accounts we are going to need specs for our new and create actions to start
+Let's setup our controller specs now.
+For the accounts we are going to need specs for our `:new` and `:create` actions to start.
-- lets create the controllers spec file

 ~~~ruby
 # spec/controllers/account_controller_spec.rb